TyckoLab/CloudASM/README.md

 All of these values should be by default except the number of CPUs.
 We need 16 x

-GCP offers a suite of services and CloudASM uses [Compute Engine](https://cloud.google.com/compute/), where virtual machines can be created and used for CloudASM's tasks, [Cloud Storage](https://cloud.google.com/storage/), where data is stored before and after being processed by virtual machines, and [Big Query](https://cloud.google.com/bigquery/), where the aligned reads, variants, and methylation states are analyzed jointly to estimate ASM.

 ## Installation

-To run CloudASM, you need to install GCP's Python package called ["dsub"](https://github.com/DataBiosphere/dsub).
+To run CloudASM, you need to install GCP's pipeline manager called ["dsub"](https://github.com/DataBiosphere/dsub).
 We recommend using the method where their repository is cloned in combination with the virtual environment.

 ## How to use the pipeline